 Large AOSSs must be continuously monitored for the proper operation of all treatment units.
 If the wastewater treatment works is not manned 24 hours a day, telemetry shall be provided that monitors all critical systems, including turbidity into the disinfection unit and the functionality of the disinfection unit, and notifies the operator and local health department if an alarm condition occurs.

-Treatment works with a design flow of less than 40,000 GPD shall be sampled at least monthly in accordance with 12VAC5-613-90 C and as defined in the renewable operating permit.
+Treatment works with a peak design flow of less than 40,000 GPD shall be sampled at least monthly in accordance with 12VAC5-613-90 C and as defined in the renewable operating permit.

-Treatment works with a design flow of 40,000 GPD or greater shall be sampled at the frequency specified in Table 3 of this section.
+Treatment works with a peak design flow of 40,000 GPD or greater shall be sampled at the frequency specified in Table 3 of this section.
 Total phosphorus and other limited parameters not listed in Table 3 of this section shall be conducted at a frequency defined in the renewable operating permit.
 The treatment works must comply with the continuous operability requirements of a Reliability Class I rating as described in 9VAC25-790 .
 Appropriate backup power sources, equipment redundancy, and failsafe modes must be in place.

-Ground water monitoring is required for all large AOSSs with direct dispersal of effluent to the ground water and such monitoring shall be conducted in accordance with the renewable operating permit.
+Ground water monitoring is required for all large AOSSs with direct dispersal of effluent to the ground water and such monitoring shall be conducted in accordance with the renewable operating permit 12VAC5-613-90B.